 Old Power House Reserve is owned by the NSW State Government (the Crown) and is managed by Tenterfield Shire Council as Crown Land Manager, under the CLM Act.
-This Plan replaces the existing plan of management, previously adopted by Council for the land.
+Old Power House Reserve shares a boundary fence with the Tenterfield showgrounds and is surrounded by Manners Street, Crown Street and Miles Street on the other three sides This Plan replaces the existing plan of management, previously adopted by Council for the land.
 It should be read in conjunction with any plan of management that applies to the remainder of Old Power House Reserve.